 Packing like a pro: How to pack fragile items when moving house

-Here are some packaging tips to ensure that your precious, fragile items are kept safe while moving house or into storage.
+Here are some packaging tips to ensure that your precious, fragile items are kept safe while moving house or putting them in storage.

 Take your time

-Rushing the process when you pack means that you won’t have the time to make good choices with your packaging.
-If you don’t allocate enough time to pack, you’ll end up throwing things into inappropriate boxes and cutting corners on the packaging.
-Remember that cutting corners with packaging usually results in breakages, so ensure you start packing well before your move and dedicate plenty of time to the process in order to get it right.
+Rushing when you pack means that you won’t have the time to make good choices with your packaging.
+You’ll end up throwing things into inappropriate boxes and cutting corners on the packaging.
+This is how breakages happen so make sure you start packing well before your move and dedicate plenty of time to the process in order to get it right.

 Stock up on packaging items

-One of the biggest keys to ensuring that your fragile items stay safe in a move is having an arsenal of packaging items that will cushion your breakables.
+One way to make sure your fragile items stay safe during a move is having an arsenal of packaging items that will cushion your breakables.
 Now is not the time to save money and cut back on how much packaging you buy.
-From collecting old newspapers, to buying rolls of bubble wrap, butchers paper, tissue paper, packing foam and packing tape (to ensure boxes are safely sealed and don’t come apart), packaging is your friend.
+From collecting old newspapers, to buying rolls of bubble wrap, butchers paper, tissue paper, packing foam and packing tape - packaging is your friend.

 Make use of what you’ve got